xbwei/data-analysis-with-generative-ai/UCGIS2025-workshop/README.md

 ### AWS Learner Lab

-- Try other notebooks.
+- Feel free to try other notebooks.
+- When done:
+  - Close JupyterLab.
-- When finished, close JupyterLab and stop the instance.
+  - Stop notebook instance.
-- End your AWS Learner Lab.
+  - Click **End Lab** in AWS Learner Lab.

-⏳ Your AWS Academy Lab is available until **10/31/2025**.

 ### MongoDB

 - Your cluster is free forever.
+- Instructor can access data in this organization.
-- Instructor access is possible—create a new project if needed.
+- Delete and recreate your project under a new org if you want privacy.

 ### Twitter API

+- You have full control.
-- You control your API.
-Free tier: 100 tweets/month.
+- Free tier: 100 tweets/month.

 ### OpenAI API

-- The workshop API key will be revoked after the session.
+- This key will be revoked after the workshop.
-- Purchase your own key to continue using OpenAI.
+- To continue using OpenAI, get a new key at [https://platform.openai.com](https://platform.openai.com).

 ---

-Thank you for participating in the UCGIS 2025 Workshop on **Advancing Social Media Analytics with AI**!